yoelhor/evaluation/README.md

 Administrators with certain roles can enable Multi-Factor Authentication (MFA) through conditional access policies for individual users and security groups.
 When a user signs in and is prompted for MFA, they must complete the MFA challenges.

+### 3.2 Sign-up and sign-in experience

+#### 3.2.1 Unified sign-in page

+Microsoft Entra external ID simplifies user sign-up, sign-in, and password reset processes through a unified interface.
+Users have the option to sign-up or sign-in with a username, reset their password, or sign-in using an external account such as Facebook or Google.

+Admin can:

+- Set up user sign-in options, such as email and password or email and one-time passcode.
+- Enable or disable the self-service password reset option.
+- Set up the external identity providers available to users, such as Google and Facebook.
+- TBD, Disable the sign-up option.

+#### 3.2.2 Sign-up direct link

+Applications can initiate the authorization request with the sign-up flow by using the 'prompt=create' query parameter.
+You can also use the 'login_hint' query parameter to provide an email address.
+If given, Microsoft Entra external ID fills in the sign-up email address, requiring the user to only validate their email and enter profile details.

+#### 3.2.3 Prepopulate the sign-in name

+Apps can include the 'login_hint' query parameter with the user's sign-in name in the authorization request.
+Microsoft Entra external ID fills in the sign-in name, while the user only needs to provide the password or enter the verification code.

+#### 3.2.4 Account selection

+When a user attempts to sign in and users are already signed in within the same web browser, an account selector will be displayed.
+This will prompt users to choose the account with which they wish to sign in.

+#### 3.2.5 Auto-fill SMS code

+The automatic filling of SMS verification codes into sign-in page is typically a feature provided by the operating system of the device rather than Microsoft Entra ID itself.
+For example, both iOS and Android have features that can detect SMS messages containing verification codes and offer to auto-fill them into the appropriate field Microsoft Entra ID.

+#### 3.2.6 Redirect back to the application

+Upon successful sign-in, users are redirected back to the application with a security token.
+In instances where an error occurs during the authentication process, users may be redirected to an error page within the application, or the authentication process will be terminated and an error page which details the issue and provides necessary actions for resolution.

+#### 3.2.6 Branding

+The sign-in and sign-up pages can be [branded](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-customize-branding-customers) (per application) to create a consistent appearance with your application.
+This includes customizing elements such as the background image, background color, favicon, layout, header, footer, labels and links, sign-in page text, and uploading custom CSS files for further tailoring of the sign-in experience.

+##### 3.2.7.1 Localization

+You can create a personalized sign-in experience for users who sign in using a [specific browser language](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-customize-languages-customers) by customizing the branding elements for that browser language.
+This customization overrides any configurations made to the default branding.

+##### 3.2.7.2 Sign-in Page Text

+[Text can be added](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-customize-branding-customers#to-customize-the-sign-in-form) to the bottom of the sign-in page.
+This text can be used to communicate additional information, such as help desk contact details or legal statements.

+- 1,024 characters maximum
+- Use Markdown syntax to format text including: Hyperlinks, bold, italics and underline.

 ## 4. Security

 ### 4.1 Password protection